 The Project Approval and Environmental Document (PA/ED) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, the addition of collector-distributor (CD) lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 South, a SR-91 Express Lanes median direct connector to and from I-15 North, and the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (now part of RCTC I-15 Express Lanes Project [ELP]), and easterly to east of McKinley Street.
 Due to economic conditions, a Project Phasing Plan was developed to allow an Initial Phase, with reduced improvements, to move forward as scheduled, with the remaining ultimate improvements to be completed later.
 The SR-91 sixth general purpose lane in each direction between SR-241 and SR-71 (the subject of this project) is a component of the SR-91 CIP that was not constructed with the Initial Phase.
-The I-15 Express Lanes to be extended from Ontario Avenue to Cajalco Road are included in RCTC's I-15 Express Lanes Project with an anticipated completion date in 2020.
-The SR-91 Express Lanes median direct connector to and from I-15 North is also a separate project.

 Coordination among many of the SR-91 freeway projects that overlap the project limits is critical to successfully delivering these projects on schedule and within budget.
 Designing to accommodate future projects is a recurring theme for each of these projects.
 Minimizing conflicts in scope between projects requires direct coordination between each project team.
 Additionally, future projects frequently have multiple alternatives under study, each with differing scope and construction footprints.
-Specifically, the project improvements need to continue to be coordinated with the SR-71/SR-91 interchange, the SR-241/91 Express Connector, 15/91 Express Lanes Connector, and RCTC's I-15 Express Lanes Project.
+Specifically, the project improvements need to continue to be coordinated with the 91 COP SR-71/SR-91 interchange, the SR-241/91 Express Connector, 15/91 Express Lanes Connector, and RCTC's I-15 Express Lanes Project.